Chart Color Schemes

 Merrylands has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure projects and planning initiatives.
-AreaSearch has identified a total of 94 such projects that could potentially impact the area.
-Notable among these are The Gladstone Village - Stage 3, Central Quarter Merrylands, Evolve Housing Merrylands Social and Affordable Housing, and Cardinal Gilroy Village Redevelopment - 45 Barcom Street.
-The following list provides details on those projects likely to have the most relevance.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 94 projects that could affect the region.
+Notable initiatives include The Gladstone Village - Stage 3, Central Quarter Merrylands, Evolve Housing Merrylands Social and Affordable Housing, and Cardinal Gilroy Village Redevelopment - 45 Barcom Street.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.